heluxjs/helux/examples/dep-collection-of-computed.md

 ## About dep collection of computed
 just like state dep collection, concent will collect all component ins's data dep in their every render period when component ins read `moduleComputed`.

+> Attention that when you deconstruct the state for a computed function, you are also declare the dep keys for the function at the same time.

 ```jsx
 import React, { Component } from "react";